Gigantism: Diagnostic testing

-Evaluation of growth hormone hyper-secretion cannot be excluded with a single normal GH level due to diurnal variation.
+Evaluation of growth hormone hypersecretion cannot be excluded with a single normal GH level due to diurnal variation.
 However, a random blood sample showing markedly elevated GH is adequate for diagnosis of GH hyper-secretion.
 Additionally, a high-normal GH level that fails to suppress with administration of glucose is also sufficient for a diagnosis of GH hyper-secretion.

 Insulin-like growth factor-1 (IGF-1) is an excellent test for evaluation of GH hyper-secretion.
 It does not undergo diurnal variation and will thus be consistently elevated in GH hyper-secretion and therefore patients with gigantism.
-A single normal IGF-1 value will reliably exclude GH hyper-secretion.
+A single normal IGF-1 value will reliably exclude GH hypersecretion.

 Genetics

 Finding a specific genetic cause for gigantism has proven to be difficult.
 Gigantism is the primary example of growth hormone hyper-secretion disorders, a group of illnesses that are not yet deeply understood.

 Some common mutations have been associated with gigantism.
 Pediatric gigantism patients have shown to have duplications of genes on a specific chromosome, Xq26.
 Typically, these patients also experienced an onset of typical gigantism symptoms before reaching the age of 5.
 This indicates a possible linkage between gene duplications and the gigantism.

 Additionally, DNA mutations in the aryl hydrocarbon receptor interacting protein (AIP) gene are common in gigantism patients.
 They have been found to be present in about 29 percent of patients with gigantism.
 AIP is labeled as a tumor suppressor gene and a pituitary adenoma disposition gene.

-Mutations in AIP sequencing can have deleterious effects by inducing the development of pituitary adenomas which in turn can cause gigantism.
+Mutations in AIP, found by sequencing, can have deleterious effects by inducing the development of pituitary adenomas which in turn can cause gigantism.

 Two specific mutations in the AIP gene have been identified as possible causes of pituitary adenomas.
 These mutations also have the ability to cause adenoma growth to occur early in life.
 This is typical in gigantism.

-Additionally, a large variety of other known genetic disorders have been found to influence the development of gigantism such as multiple endocrine neoplasia type 1 and 4, McCune-Albright syndrome, Carney complex, familial isolated pituitary adenoma, X-linked acrogigantism (X-LAG).
+Additionally, a large variety of other known genetic disorders have been found to influence the development of gigantism such as multiple endocrine neoplasia type 1 and 4, McCune–Albright syndrome, Carney complex, familial isolated pituitary adenoma, X-linked acrogigantism (X-LAG).

 Although various gene mutations have been associated with gigantism, over 50 percent of cases cannot be linked to genetic causes, showing the complex nature of the disorder.